 The UK Royal Mail launch bee-autiful sets of postage stamps featuring honey bees, bumblebees and solitary bees!

-I’m really thrilled to see that today (18th august 2015), the UK’s Royal Mail has launched a beautiful set of bee-themed postage stamps, based on wonderful design by Anna Ekelund, and bee illustrations from wildlife artist, Andy English.
+I’m really thrilled to see that today (18th august 2015), the UK’s Royal Mail has launched a beautiful set of bee-themed postage stamps, based on wonderful design by Anna Ekelund, and bee illustrations from wildlife artists, Richard Lewington and Andy English.

 In short, you know when the cause of bees is high profile, when Royal Mail decides to produce a set of stamps dedicated to them!